Sugar Skull Art

 About Thaneeya's Sugar Skull Art

-My sugar skull drawings and paintings are inspired by the candy skulls made out of sugar that are given as gifts on the Mexican holiday, Day of the Dead.
+My sugar skull drawings and paintings are inspired by the candy skulls made out of sugar that are given as gifts on the Mexican holiday, Day of the Dead, which is celebrated from October 31 through November 2 each year.
+It is a time to celebrate our loved ones who have passed away as we honor their memories and reinvigorate our connections to them.

-I use a variety of media to create my sugar skull art, including: Prismacolor colored pencils, acrylic paint, black ink pens, watercolor pencils, Photoshop and iPad apps such as iDraw and Procreate.
+I use a variety of media to create my sugar skull art, including: Prismacolor colored pencils, acrylic paint, black ink pens, watercolor pencils, Adobe Photoshop, Adobe Illustrator and iPad apps such as iDraw and Procreate.
 No matter what medium I use, the common denominator amongst all my sugar skull art is detail and (aside from my black & white skulls), color!

 My sugar skull art can be purchased on a wide range of products via my shop, such as smartphone cases, clothing, bags, accessories, posters, and more!

 If you think my art would look great on your products, please contact my licensing agents with your proposal.
-Current licensees include Andrews McMeel for a 2016 Sugar Skull Art Wall Calendar, and companies like CEACO, Springs Creative and Buckle-Down.
-My goal is to have my art appear in stores all over the world!
+Current licensees for my sugar skulls include Andrews McMeel, Ceaco, and Buckle-Down.

 Sugar Skull Coloring Pages